Jumballaya/Maple-Lang/docs/maple_spec.md

 ```
 parse modules → type-check and annotate → whole-program merge
   → lower to typed IR → run the IR pass hook (empty in this phase)
-  → validate IR → print WAT → assemble wasm
+  → validate IR → encodeWasm → .wasm
+                  ├ printWat → optional WAT debug output
+                  └ dumpIr   → optional IR debug output
 ```

-The IR validator runs after the pass hook and before WAT printing.
-It is an internal compile-time guarantee that malformed IR does not reach the backend, not a language or host API.
+The IR validator runs after the pass hook and before binary emission or either debug output.
+It is an internal compile-time guarantee that malformed IR does not reach a backend, not a language or host API.
 The former direct AST-to-WAT string emitter is no longer part of the compiler.

-For the same resolved entry path and module graph in the same checkout, repeated compilation produces byte-identical WAT.
+For the same resolved entry path and module graph in the same checkout, repeated compilation produces byte-identical `.wasm` and, when requested, byte-identical WAT.
 This is not a cross-machine or cross-checkout reproducible-build guarantee: bundled-standard-library module keys are relative to the entry module, so checkout location can change internal symbol names.

 ### Memory ownership